bahrus/pass-prop/README.md

 ## Assumptions

 pass-prop assumptions that property changes of interest will be paired with dispatched events.
 It assumes that the name of the event will be the lisp-cased name of the property, followed by a "-changed.".
+However, we can specify a specific event name to listen to via property/attribute propChangeEventName/prop-change-event-name.

 Some checklists of good web component design advocate not firing events associated with public properties where the value is passed in.
 However, it does fit a useful purpose, in conjunction with a web component like pass-prop.
 A good comprise might be to automatically "echo" the public property to a less advertised "doppel"-prop.